 It's not supposed to be an applause line.

-It's supposed to be a laugh line.
+It's supposed to be your laugh line.

-And no, there is there's just an endless appetite, apparently, for just a long string of epithets about Donald Trump with colorful imagery and you know, the carrot top dumpster fire and a series of other, you know, vivid images.
+And no, there's just an endless appetite, apparently, for just a long string of epithets about Donald Trump with colorful imagery and, you know, the carrot-top dumpster fire and a series of other, you know, vivid images, none of which is surprising, interesting.

-Uh it's just epithets with colorful imagery, and the humor has been suctioned out of it.
+It's just epithets with colorful imagery, and the humor has been suctioned out of it.

 Listen to him last night.

-Listen to what happened on listen to this joke.
+Listen to this joke.

 Yes, a punch into the end zone.